mdinger/rust-by-example/examples/generics/multi_bounds/input.md

 Multiple bounds can be applied with a `+`.
-Multiple types can be separated with a `,`.
+Like normal, different types are separated with `,`.

 {multi.play}